 Main Use Cases of UAV Data

 As already stated, drone data has an extensive application across various industries.
 When combined with AI technology, it provides even more opportunities for companies.
-So here’s where you can use autonomous vehicles images:
+So here’s where you can use autonomous driving annotation data:

 - Real estate.
 Companies can use drone photos for real estate for better real estate marketing, demonstrate the accurate location of buildings, and reveal more buildings’ characteristics.

 - Media.
 Media applications of drones include photography and videography for events or news broadcasting.

 - Military.
 Images of military drones are typically used for intelligence, surveillance, and target identification.

 - Agriculture.
 Companies can capture drones images to estimate yields, identify plant pests or diseases, monitor crops and livestock, and manage irrigation and fertilization.

 - Forestry and plant protection.
 Environmental initiatives are another use of drones.
 Owing to aerial imagery, it’s possible to detect illegal deforestation or forest fires, monitor the plant population and pollination, etc.

 - Construction and mining.
 Companies in these industries use images from drones to monitor construction processes, identify threats and violations of worker safety, track the pace and scale of mineral extraction, and monitor supplies and materials on the construction site.

 - Transportation and logistics.
 These industries have broad applications for drone data, especially when combined with AI.
 Companies can use drones to identify and track vehicles, plan routes efficiently, monitor traffic conditions, etc.

 - Law enforcement.
 Law enforcement agencies can use drones to track suspects or criminals, find stolen vehicles and missing people, or investigate terrorist threats.